 When pursuing your college search, you have tons of options to explore.
 One of the first questions you need to answer is whether you want to attend a big university or a small college.
-While a large school may offer a long list of amenities, small college have certain qualities that will increase the value of your education.
-Here are three benefits of attending a small college.
+Large universities can offer many amenities to their students.
+But, small colleges have benefits that will increase the value of your education, too.
+Here are three advantages of attending a small college.

 1. Small Classes

-One of the biggest (and most noticeable) benefits of a small college is the class size.
+One of the biggest (and most noticeable) small college benefits is the class size.
 You won’t be stuck in an auditorium with hundreds of other students.
 Instead, you’ll receive a more personal experience in a more intimate environment.
-This means that you’ll be able to participate in more discussion-based classes where you’re able to make your voice heard.
-You’ll be able to grow as a student and more actively participate in your education.
+This means that you’ll be able to take part in more discussion-based classes where you’re able to make your voice heard.
+You’ll be able to grow as a student and participate in your education.

 2. Quality Interactions with Faculty

-As well as smaller classes, you’ll also be able to benefit from more face-to-face time with faculty, rather than teaching assistants.
+As well as smaller classes, you’ll also be able to enjoy more face-to-face time with faculty.
 The lower student to faculty ratio means that your professors will be more dedicated to your personal success.
-This ability to engage in quality interactions with faculty can help you succeed academically and develop connections that might prove useful in your future.
-With this kind of attention to your growth as a student, you’ll feel more like an individual in your classrooms, not just a number.
+Engaging in quality interactions can help you succeed and develop connections that might prove useful in your future.
+With this kind of attention to your growth as a student, you’ll feel more like an individual in your classrooms, not a number.

 3. Sense of Community

 South College prides itself on being a small college with a thriving community.
-We want you to benefit from having smaller classes and valuable one-on-one experiences with our stellar faculty.
-Contact us today to find out more!
+Here, we want you to gain experience from smaller classes and valuable one-on-one experiences.

 To see the small college benefits that South College can offer first hand, schedule a campus tour today!